Moscow: Metro

 Today, the Moscow Metro comprises twelve lines, mostly underground with a total of 203 stations.
 The Metro is one of the deepest subway systems in the world; for instance, the Park Pobedy station, completed in 2003, at 84 m underground, has the longest escalators in Europe.
 The Moscow Metro is the busiest metro system in Europe, as well as one of the world's busiest metro systems, serving about ten million passengers daily (300,000,000 people every month).
 Facing serious transportation problems, Moscow has plans for expanding its Metro.
 In 2016, the authorities launched a new circle metro railway that contributed to solving transportation issues, namely daily congestion at Koltsevaya Line.

 Due to the treatment of Metro stations as possible canvas for art, characterized by the fact that workers of Moscow would get to see them every day, many Stalin-era metro stations were built in different "custom" designs (where each station's design would be, initially, a massive installation on a certain theme.
 For example, Elektrozavodskaya station was themed solely after nearby lightbulb factory and ceramic ribbed lightbulb sockets); the tradition of "Grand Designs" and, basically, decorating metro stations as single-themed installations, was restored in late 1979.

-More recently, Moscow mayor Sergei Sobyanin has introduced comforts ranging from WiFi and USB ports and Apple Pay — while opening new stations at a breakneck pace.
 Moscow's metro is one of the world's busiest, handling 2.6 billion passengers in 2019.

 In the Russian capital, there are over 21.5 thousand Wi-Fi access points, in student dormitories, in parks, cultural and sports institutions, and within the Garden Ring and the Third Transport Ring.
 From September 2020 to August 2021, 1,700 new access points to urban Wi-Fi were launched in Moscow.
 The structure of the Wi-Fi network allows citizens to use the Internet without re-authorization.

 Monorail

 The Moscow Metro operates a short monorail line (line 13).
 The line connects Timiryazevskaya metro station and Ulitsa Sergeya Eisensteina, passing close to VDNH (and Line 6 Metro station "V.D.N.Kh.").
 The line opened in 2004.
-It accepts overgound interchanges, no additional fare is needed if a ride was spent at Moscow Metro within previous 90 minutes.
+It accepts overground interchanges, no additional fare is needed if a ride was spent at Moscow Metro within previous 90 minutes.